 The Duhaime surname comes from an Old French word "hamel," which meant "homestead."
-It was likely first used as a name to describe someone who lived at a farm on the outskirts of a main village.
+It was likely first used as a name to describe someone who lived at a farm on the outskirts of a main town, or for someone that lived in a small village.

 Early Origins of the Duhaime family

 The surname Duhaime was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat at Désert, Fougeroux, and St.-Etienne.